Finite Element Analysis (517H3)

 15 credits, Level 7 (Masters)

-- introduction to finite-element modelling methods and software
+- Introduction to FE modelling methods and software (ANSYS).

 100%: Practical (Laboratory)